 Development of pediatric formulation for schistosomiasis

-Having set up a consortium with other pharmaceutical companies, research institutions and international non-profit organisations, Astellas is developing a pediatric formulation of praziquantel, the ‘gold standard’ treatment for schistosomiasis.
-Schistosomiasis is one of the most prevalent parasitic diseases in developing regions, particularly Africa and South America.
+Having set up a consortium with other pharmaceutical companies, research institutions and international non-profit organisations, Astellas is developing a pediatric formulation for Schistosomiasis, one of the most prevalent parasitic diseases in developing regions, particularly Africa and South America.

 CHANGING TOMORROW™ Day